ifilot/pyqint/docs/user_interface.rst

 .. note::
     The code below uses the PyTessel package for constructing the isosurfaces.
     PyTessel is an external package for easy construction of isosurfaces from scalar fields.
-More information is given `in the corresponding section below <#constructing-isosurfaces>`_.
+More information is given `in the corresponding section <#constructing-isosurfaces>`_.

 .. code-block:: python